 - Adding advanced functionality usually requires multiple extensions.

 If you’re looking to set up a simple online store, it’s hard to beat WooCommerce’s ease of use.
 However, scaling the platform can require several extensions.
+Plus there are alternative WordPress ecommerce plugins that you can try.

 Unlike WooCommerce, PrestaShop is a dedicated ecommerce platform.
 Its goal is enabling you to set up a beautiful online store as quickly as possible, and it succeeds in that aspect.